Congratulations on your new position, and welcome to Northwestern University! You’ve picked a great place to work, and

 New Employee Orientation Part 1: Online

-New Employee Orientation is the best way for newcomers to Northwestern to get to know the University.
-You learn what you need to know to begin working here, develop appreciation for the excellence of the Northwestern community and familiarize yourself with the University's many resources.
+Watching the New Employee Orientation Part 1: Online Module is the best way for newcomers to Northwestern to get to know the University.
+You will learn what you need to know to begin working here, develop appreciation for the excellence of the Northwestern community, and familiarize yourself with the University's many resources and responsibilities regarding campus ethics, safety and security policies.

-We will talk about how Northwestern started and where we are today, the University environment and all the perks that employees receive.
-Benefits counselors will discuss health, retirement and tuition benefits, answer questions, and help you select the coverage you need.
+At New Employee Orientation Part 1: Benefits sessions, benefits counselors discuss health, retirement and tuition benefits, answer questions, and help you select the coverage you need.
 This is the fastest and easiest way for you to access information about your specific benefits needs and make the necessary selections to ensure your coverage begins as soon as possible.
-This session is designed for staff members, and faculty members are welcome to attend, particularly for information on employment benefits, which are covered from 1:30 to 4:00 p.m.
-Spouses and partners of staff members are also welcome to attend the benefits portion of orientation.
-Coffee, tea and water service is provided; participants are on their own for lunch.
-For more information, please contact the Learning & Organization Development team at 847-491-7459.
+Spouses and partners of employees are welcome to attend.
+Coffee, tea and water service is provided.
+For more information, please contact the Learning & Organization Development team at 847-467-5081.

 New Employee Orientation Part 2